Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Experimental Setup and Evaluation Technique

 \subsection{Experimental Setup}

-In order to control over the experimental environment, we chose simulation to evaluate the proposed method.
+For control over the environment, we chose simulation for the evaluation of the proposed method.
 We adopted a simulation environment and performance parameters from our previous works \cite{naha2019deadline} \cite{naha2019multi}.
-In addition, we modelled a realistic Fog environment by extending the CloudSim \cite{calheiros2011cloudsim} toolkit, similar to our previous work.
-All submitted tasks followed deadlines which varied dynamically from 10\% to 80\%, similar to our previous work \cite{naha2019multi}.
-Successful execution of application by maintaining deadlines indicated successful processing.
+Also, we model a realistic Fog environment using the CloudSim \cite{calheiros2011cloudsim} toolkit, similar to our previous work.